 This is one of many but our choice chicken tractor design; I made mine from electrical conduit so it's easy to move.
 The farmyard calls add a new peaceful dimension to life.

 Read more about this precious legume at how to plant broad beans; they are also known as favas.
-Rotational planting is important.
-In 2019 we followed them with peppers that are so rewarding and the richest source of beta-carotene.
+Rotation of the beds is important.
+Last year we followed them with peppers that are so rewarding and the richest source of beta-carotene.

 Preventing a beta carotene deficiency is vital for our health; there's plenty in your greens like broccoli too.